 Photography at Hassan II Mosque

 During guided tours, visitors can take pictures in the main areas.
 I was able to capture some of the details that captivated me, like the zellij mosaics and the carved cedarwood.
 However, there are important guidelines to follow.
 For example, you should never take pictures of worshippers without their explicit permission.
 Your guide will let you know when and where photography is appropriate during your tour.
-The ocean backdrop creates stunning exterior shots.
+The ocean view from the exterior is one of the best shots you’ll get, the mosque sits right on the waterfront, and on a clear day the combination of white marble and open sea is hard to beat.
 Just remember to be mindful and respectful, following your guide’s instructions and being considerate of other visitors.

 *Traveler’s Tip: Arrive early in the day when the lighting inside is best and crowds are smaller.
 The morning light streaming through the hallways creates incredible effects on the marble and zellij work that you won’t see later in the day.
-Also, if you’re not familiar with mosque etiquette, watch other visitors briefly before entering.
-Simple things like speaking quietly will help you blend in naturally.
+Late afternoon light works well too, especially if you want the minaret lit up against the sky.

 As I walked into the plaza, I was struck by how grand the mosque really was.
 You can hear the Atlantic Ocean crash against the seawall, a loud counterpoint to the quiet grandeur of the mosque.
 King Hassan II’s vision, inspired by the Quranic verse, “His throne was upon the water,” couldn’t have been captured better.
 The mosque extends over the ocean, with a glass floor section (though primarily for royal use and not accessible to visitors) that allows for prayer over the water.
 It’s breathtaking in every sense of the word.